DataDog/integrations-core/cacti/README.md

 ### Service Checks
 The Cacti check does not include any service checks.

+## Troubleshooting
-## Known issues
+### Known issues

-The python library used by this integration appears to leak memory under certain circonstances.
-If you experience it, one workaround is to install the [`python-rrdtool`][6] package instead of `rrdtool`.
-This old package is not maintained anymore and is not officialy supported by this integration but some have had good results by doing that.
+The Python library used by this integration leaks memory under certain circumstances.
+If you experience this, one workaround is to install the [python-rrdtool][6] package instead of rrdtool.
+This older package is not maintained and is not officially supported by this integration but it has help others resolve the memory issues.

 A [Github issue][7] has been opened to track this memory leak.

-## Troubleshooting
 Need help?
 Contact [Datadog support][5].

 [1]: https://app.datadoghq.com/account/settings#agent